avinash51581/Xp_Essentials_2019_SolidPrinciples/README.md

 # SolidPrinciples

 SOLID folder contains implementation with and without applying solid principle.
-1.Single Responsibility Principle Folder :- contains two sub folders Without SRP and With SRP (for showcasing implementation with and without applying solid principle.)

 1.Single Responsibility Principle Folder :- contains two sub folders Without SRP and With SRP (for showcasing implementation with and without applying Single Responsibility Principle.)